Prep Time: 20 min.

 5-Add chopped fresh tomatoes or canned tomato paste, mix.

-6-Add spices (mustard seeds, cumin, coriander, cayenne, cardamom seeds, turmeric, touLambcurry2ch of salt), stir, and cook into tomatoes for a couple minutes.
+6-Add spices (mustard seeds, cumin, coriander, cayenne, cardamom seeds, turmeric, touch of salt), stir, and cook into tomatoes for a couple minutes.

 7-Add lamb and mix to combine.